Case Interview Practice

 • Operational efficiency ratios.

-• Time to market for new services.
+• Time-to-market for new services.

-• Employee productivity metrics.
+• Employee productivity rates.

 Common mistakes

-Avoid these pitfalls during your case interview preparation:
+Avoid these pitfalls during your case interview:

 • Failing to clarify the problem statement.

-• Overlooking key data points.
+• Overlooking key stakeholders in your analysis.

-• Relying too heavily on one framework.
+• Relying too heavily on one framework without adapting it.

-• Ignoring the importance of stakeholder perspectives.
+• Ignoring the importance of a structured presentation.

 Practice drills

-• Conduct mock interviews with peers.
+• Conduct mock interviews with peers or mentors.

-• Time yourself to improve speed and efficiency.
+• Time yourself while solving cases to improve efficiency.

 • Focus on articulating your thought process clearly.